 So, before you spend a whole week hustling and then feeding only on junk food, take a good look at this list and pick the ones that’ll supply you with enough nutrients.

-- My name is Pelumi Lawal, a graduate of Physiology.
+My name is Pelumi Lawal, a graduate of Physiology.
 I am a business enthusiast and can monetize almost anything.
-I enjoy gisting, Bollywood movies, taekwondo and food.
+I enjoy gisting, Bollywood movies, taekwondo, and food.
 I am a very passionate person who can achieve anything once I set my mind to it.
-I just recently pick interest in writing and I hope to grow and improve my skills.
+I just recently pick an interest in writing and I hope to grow and improve my skills.